Header Image 1

 Developing qualities of tolerance, respect and understanding.
 In today’s world it is more important than ever that we learn about different cultures, societies, and belief systems with an attitude of tolerance, respect and understanding towards others in a multi-faith society.

 Learning about and learning from religion.
 We explore a variety of religious and non-religious beliefs within Religious Education and apply these to real-world scenarios to reflect upon the ways in which other people view the world.
-Students will explore how peoples’ beliefs and values influence their behaviour, and the challenges faced by religious believers in modern Britain.
+Pupils will explore how peoples’ beliefs and values influence their behaviour, and the challenges faced by religious believers in modern Britain.

 Fluency of reading.
 Religious Education is a literacy-based subject and reading underpins the RE curriculum.
 Specialist vocabulary is introduced frequently at all Key Stages, and we use these key terms repeatedly and contextually to deepen our understanding and improve our literacy skills.
-Key teachings and specific religious texts are regularly studied in Religious Education – particularly at Key Stage 4 – to allow students to access and understand specialist texts in the context of modern-day life, and to critically analyse their relevance and importance for believers.
+Key teachings and specific religious texts are regularly studied in Religious Education – particularly at Key Stage 4 – to allow pupils to access and understand specialist texts in the context of modern-day life, and to critically analyse their relevance and importance for believers.

 Links.